dcoghlan/VMware.LifecycleMatrix/README.md

 # VMware.LifecycleMatrix

+##

+> **Important Update - July 2nd 2024** *The VMware Lifecycle Matrix website has been transitioned to the Broadcom Support Portal which has broken support for this module.
+I don't actively work on this module, so won't be investing the time to figuring out how to make it work again, however, I will leave this repo up and available for people to look at, and if anyone wants to figure out how to make this work again and submit a pull request, I will be happy to merge it.*

 A Powershell module to interact with the VMware Product Lifecycle Matrix website (<https://lifecycle.vmware.com>)

 This module is not supported by VMware, and comes with no warranties express or implied.
 Please test and validate its functionality before using this product in a production environment.